CoreNetwork/PumpkinChallenge/README.md

 EventDurationHours: 24
 ```

 Time management.
 Change it to current date if you want to test the plugin.
+Remember that on October 31st undead spawn with pumpkins normally.
+Keeping this setting default will keep Minecraft vanilla.

 ```
 Messages: